Blogging Strategies For Art Blogs

 Write about some artists that inspire you to create or other art bloggers in your niche.

 The benefits of doing this strategy are:

-Your readers will want to visit your art blog more frequently because you are providing a variety of topics they can read.
+- Your readers will want to visit your art blog more frequently because you provide a variety of topics they can read.

 Link To Other Resources

-If you want to build credibility to your posts, back up your thoughts with links to other experts in your field.
+If you want to build credibility with your posts, back up your thoughts with other experts in your field.

 No matter how great a website you build, you can never be all things to all people, nor contain all the relevant information & value a user might be seeking on your given topic.
 As such, it makes great sense to leverage the power of the web – the power of links – to create an easy, scalable path to making your site’s experience better and more rewarding for those who visit.
 If you find great links via Techmeme or Hacker News or SearchEngineLand, you’re going to mentally reward those brands with positive appreciation and memories.
 Use that same power on your own site and you, too, can become a reference resource in your niche.
 (Resource: Moz)

 Related Post: How to Insert Links on WordPress Blog Posts.